 There are more than 300 recognized student organizations at Syracuse University, and you can get involved with any of them.
 In addition to organizations based on religion and religious themes, you can explore groups formed around themes like art, politics, advocacy, government, media, and service.

-Broaden your perspective and enhance your resume with an international experience through SU Abroad, which features more than 100 programs in 60 countries.
+Broaden your perspective and enhance your resume with an international experience through Syracuse Abroad, which features more than 100 programs in 60 countries.
 You can choose semester, summer, short term, and yearlong options for international study.
-Religion and society majors will find academic offerings at SU Abroad’s programs in Florence, Hong Kong, Istanbul, London, Madrid, Santiago, and Strasbourg, as well as in the many study abroad programs offered by World Partners.
+Religion and society majors will find academic offerings at Syracuse Abroad’s programs in Florence, Hong Kong, Istanbul, London, Madrid, Santiago, and Strasbourg, as well as in the many study abroad programs offered by World Partners.

 Life After Syracuse UniversityLink